evkx/evkx.github.io/content/models/porsche/macan/Macan_Turbo/_index.md

 ## Performance

-With overboost, the Porsche Macan Turbo has a maximum power of 500 KW (680 hp / 639 bhp).
-Without overboost, it is 470 KW (639 hp / 671 bhp).
+The Porsche Macan Turbo has a maximum power of 470 KW (639 hp/630 bhp).
 The torque is 1130 nm with overboost and  without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 3,3 seconds.
 The top speed is 260 km/h.

 ## Battery, range, and charging